arpxsecurity/Real-Time-Drowsiness-Detection-App/README.md

 User privacy was a key design consideration in this project.
 All processing is done locally and in real time.
 No images, videos, or personal data are stored or transmitted, ensuring complete user confidentiality.

 # Results :
 The system is capable of reliably detecting prolonged eye closure and issuing alerts in real time.
-It performs well under normal lighting conditions and demonstrates how simple yet effective computer vision techniques can be applied to real-world safety problems.
+It performs well under normal lighting conditions and demonstrates how simple yet effective computer vision techniques can be applied to real world safety problems.

 # Limitations :
 Performance may degrade under poor lighting conditions